Briana Renee Of ‘Little Women: LA’ Reveals Her Marriage May End In Divorce

 Everyone who watches Little Women: LA has seen Briana Renee struggle in her marriage with Matt Grundhoffer.
 The two seem to be trying to work through their problems, but now Radar Online is sharing that Briana has admitted recently that her marriage could end in divorce.
 In an interview with The Domenick Nati Show, she shared some of the details.

 Briana Renee and Matt Grundhoffer let the viewers see their entire marriage on the show Little Women: LA.
 In this interview, Briana revealed “Marriage is always work.
 I’m not going to sugar coat anything.
 We have had a rocky marriage.”
-Briana and Matt have been married for two years so far, and she is seen defending him on the show constantly but is finally admitting that they do have their problems.
+Briana and Matt have been married for two years so far, and she is seen defending him on the show constantly, but is finally admitting that they do have their problems.

 Nati did ask Briana if divorce was going to happen for them.
 She didn’t hold back saying, “There’s a lot more to that than a yes or no answer.
 There’s a lot going on.
 I’m not saying everything is perfect right now even.
 There are a lot of variables in this problem.
 You’ll see that all unfold on the show.”
 Briana didn’t defend their marriage or say that divorce was not an option for them.
 If the two have split already, then she is waiting for it to come out on Little Women: LA.
 This would be great for ratings.